Why we don't believe in "transition" fuels / technologies:

 Economic resources shouldn't be spent on investments in technologies that aren't the best we can do.
 Natural gas, biofuels and the like aren't genuine transition strategies.
 Building an ethanol or biodiesel plant doesn't get us closer to wind and solar, to better mass transit, to electric vehicles... it just uses resources that could be used TODAY to go directly to these solutions.

 A good example of a genuine transition strategy is the transition from internal combustion engine vehicles to hybrid cars to plug-in hybrids to full electric vehicles.
-We can (and should) go directly to full electric vehicles where possible (California already did this in recent years, until the auto companies destroyed the program), but hybrid technology has helped make the transition to more efficient vehicles.
+We can (and should) go directly to full electric vehicles where possible, but hybrid technology has helped make the transition to more efficient vehicles.
 Plug-in hybrids will be a decent solution for those who need to go beyond the commuting range of full electric vehicles.

 These vehicle technologies flow into each other, and can therefore be considered transitional in nature.
 The "transition" arguments applied to natural gas and biofuels are NOT transition, however.
 If the technology goal is something available today (if we invest in it), there's no need for investment in "transition" technologies that don't directly build that goal.